TimTree/games-by-tim/content/projects/wheel-of-fortune-for-powerpoint.md

 This project reached 75,000+ downloads as of this writing.
 Thank you all for your support!

 **Compatible with PowerPoint 2010 or newer for Windows, and PowerPoint 2011 or newer for Mac.** When prompted, you'll need to enable active content and/or macros for the game to work properly.
-Wheel of Fortune will NOT work on PowerPoint Viewer because it doesn't support active content.
+Wheel of Fortune will NOT work on PowerPoint Viewer, PowerPoint Online, or PowerPoint Mobile because they don't support macros.

 PowerPoint 2007 users can find an earlier release in [Older versions](/wheel-of-fortune-for-powerpoint-older-versions/).